VHA Innovators Network

 The Spark-Seed-Spread Innovation Investment Program seeks innovative concepts, programs, products, and solutions from VHA employees.
-VHA employees who are selected for investments enter the Investee Accelerator Program.
+VHA employees who are selected for investments enter the Spark-Seed-Spread Innovation Accelerator (Accelerator).
 The Accelerator supports early-stage ideas through education, mentorship, and financing.
-It runs for a fixed-period of time and is a process of intense, rapid, and immersive education aimed at accelerating the life cycle of young innovative ideas, compressing years’ worth of learning-by-doing into just a few months.
+It runs for a fixed-period of time and is a process of intense, rapid, and immersive education aimed at accelerating the life cycle of young, innovative ideas, compressing years of learning into a few months.

-Human-Centered Design (HCD) is a process for problem solving that focuses on human needs first, taking a creative and iterative approach to finding solutions to human needs.
+Human-Centered Design (HCD) is a process for problem solving that takes a creative and iterative approach to finding solutions to human needs.
 This methodology has been a core component of iNET since the program was established in 2015.
 HCD drives both decisions made by iNET leadership and fuels the Veteran-centric innovations developed by VHA employees.

-The Three-Box Solution, based on a book written by Vijay Govindarajan in 2016, is a methodology that encourages innovation within organizations by managing the present, selectively forgetting the past, and creating the future. iNET is adopting The Three-Box Solution as a fundamental component of their curriculum to encourage space for strategic and innovative thinking within a large and complex health care system.
+The Three-Box Solution, a methodology based on a book written by Vijay Govindarajan in 2016, encourages innovation within organizations by managing the present, selectively forgetting the past, and creating the future. iNET is adopting the Three-Box Solution as a fundamental component of their curriculum to encourage space for strategic and innovative thinking within a large and complex health care system.